 Summarizing this into key features, we have a desire:

 - for an open source trustless ledger, preventing collusion

 - for high throughput

 Hence our decision for a permissionless public network.
 Because of a choice for a permissionless blockchain we are actively contributing to the topic of zero-knowledge cryptography, to successfully deliver privacy on-chain, while enabling programmability.
 At the same time we are establishing the foundation for instant settlement finality, and various other novelties to provide pool and fork resistance.
-Starting on the 17th of May, our code is released modularly.

 In our next series, we will touch on the rationale behind designing for privacy.
 With subsequent articles covering our design for instant settlement finality, fork & pool resistance and smart contracts: specifically a controllable standard for digital securities.

 Dusk streamlines the issuance of digital securities and automates trading compliance with the world’s first programmable and confidential securities.